DamianMcNulty/project3quiz/README.md

 ## Goal

-> To create a Quiz Game using a python and flask web application
+> To create a Quiz Game

 ## Description